 - You did not understand the reporting requirement.

 - You have trouble reading.

 - You have a representative payee.

 A counselor, case manager, friend, health care provider or relative can give you a statement to help convince the SSA that it wasn’t your fault.
 If you need help filling out the form, ask a worker at SSA to help you.

 Showing You Can’t Afford to Repay

 SSA realizes that if you get cash public assistance, you can’t afford to repay.
 This can include Supplemental Security Income (SSI), VA benefits and Reach Up.
-(Food stamps, Medicaid, unemployment and workers’ compensation are not considered cash public assistance.)
+(The following are not considered cash public assistance: food stamps, Medicaid, unemployment and workers’ compensation.)

-If you get cash public assistance, fill out the waiver request form through question 12 and then sign, date and submit the form.
+If you get cash public assistance, fill out the first three pages and the last page of the waiver request form and submit the form.

 If you do not get cash public assistance, you need fill out the whole form.
 List all of your living expenses.
 If all of your monthly income is needed for your expenses and you have no other bank accounts or other resources, SSA should find that you don’t have the ability to pay back the overpayment.